raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 ## Composing Invertible Functions

-The most basic rule of composition for invertible functions is this.
-If `f` and `g` are invertible functions, `⁻¹` as a suffix denotes "the inversion of" a function, then:

-`(f ֯  g)⁻¹ = (g⁻¹ ֯  f⁻¹)`
+If `f` and `g` are invertible functions, and `⁻¹` as a suffix denotes "the inversion of" a function, then `(f ֯  g)⁻¹ = (g⁻¹ ֯  f⁻¹)`.

-If we compose two invertible functions, the inversion of that composition can be computed by taking the composition of the inversions of each function, in reverse order:
+Thius, if we compose two invertible functions, the inversion of that composition can be computed by taking the composition of the inversions of each function, in reverse order:

 ```javascript
 const plusOne = n => n + 1;